randy408/libspng/README.md

 Code is written according to the rules of the
 [CERT C Coding Standard](https://wiki.sei.cmu.edu/confluence/display/c/SEI+CERT+C+Coding+Standard).
 All integer arithmetic is checked for overflow and all error conditions are handled gracefully.

-Releases are scanned with Clang Static Analyzer and [Coverity Scan](https://scan.coverity.com/projects/randy408-libspng) and have a Defect Density of 0.00.
+The library is continously fuzzed by [OSS-Fuzz](https://github.com/google/oss-fuzz), releases are scanned with Clang Static Analyzer and [Coverity Scan](https://scan.coverity.com/projects/randy408-libspng) and have a Defect Density of 0.00.

 # Documentation